juanpc2018/Best-GPU-for-x86_64-2010-2020/README.md

 3x or more GPU's allows to optimize individually for each OS case/scenario. </br>
 [Thunderbolt](https://egpu.io/best-egpu-buyers-guide/) allows to swap GPU's much faster on any machine, but HD 7950 does Not work eGPU in OSX. </br>
 R9 290 / 290x / 280 / 280x / 270x / 270 could be an alternative, Untested. </br>
-NVIDIA Quadro 4000 works in OSX SnowLeopard, K5000 Untested. </br>
+NVIDIA Quadro 4000 works in OSX SnowLeopard with optional Drivers, K5000 Untested. </br>
+HD 7950 does Not require drivers in OSX 10.6.8 but cannot be used to clean install OSX 10.6.3 / 10.6.4 ISO DVD </br>